Nubank's Additional Cards

 usecases

-A visualization that illustrates the space of different user needs and features we could explore.
+A visualization that illustrates the space of different user needs and features we will explore.

 A social vision for the company

 In a broader context, this was the first social product being built at Nubank.
-For that reason, some team members, including me, were selected to work on a cross-team and cross-functional task force to build a Social Vision for the whole company - but that’s a story for another case study. ;)
+For that reason, me and our PM were selected to work on a cross-team,. cross-functional task force to build a Social Vision for the whole company - but that’s a story for another case study. ;)

 Working on this task force in parallel to the Additional Cards project has helped us understand how a short-term solution could evolve into a long-term vision, from being card-centric with the current App structure, for a more social experience in the future.